shumengineer/hiringboard-spring/README.md

 You are now ready to explore and interact with the HiringBoard project.

 ## Purpose
+This is a project used for study purposes only.
 The primary motivation for this project was to gain hands-on experience with the Spring framework.